 - 8 cups water (cold)

 Sift through dried flowers for stems and discard.
-Place dried hibiscus in cold water and allow to sit for 1 to 2 days, or until the color has faded from the flowers.
+Place dried hibiscus flowers in cold water and allow to sit for 1 to 2 days, or until the color has faded from the flowers.

-Add sugar and stir.
+Add the sugar and stir until dissolved.

 You can either heat the tea up on the stovetop or in the microwave and serve hot or serve chilled as iced tea.